 Non-AIARE courses that can count as AIARE CE are reviewed on a regular basis.
 If you have a course you would like us to consider, please send a course description or syllabus to firstname.lastname@example.org.
-General guidelines for acceptable courses are those that are open to any AIARE Instructor to enroll (ie not in-house employee training) and equivalent to at least 8 hours of instructional time (classroom, online, or self-study).
+General guidelines for acceptable courses are those that are open to any AIARE Instructor to enroll (i.e. not in-house employee training) and enhance any skills used by avalanche educators – teaching, risk management, forecasting, decision making, equity and inclusion, etc.

 Q: Can I count courses I have taken previously towards the CE requirement?

 A: The spirit of the Continuing Education program is to promote regular professional development and currency with curriculum.
-Courses count towards meeting the yearly requirement for the year that they are taken.
-In other words, taking three courses in one year does not exempt Instructors from the yearly requirement for two more years.
+Courses count towards meeting the annual requirement for the year that they are taken.

 Q: I have all the certifications listed for non-AIARE courses, and I don’t see any course offerings that enhance areas I would like to focus on.

 A: Tell us what you want to focus on!
 The intent of the Continuing Education program is to continue to add to and diversify our course offerings in order to provide educational value to our diverse Instructor pool.
 This program makes it easier to bring in outside experts from different fields to offer rich professional development to both new and highly experienced instructors alike.
 Please let us know what you would like to see in the Continuing Education lineup by emailing email@example.com.

 Q: Does the PRO2, or CLT course I plan to take this season fulfill the CE requirement?